Comparison of the Amundsen and Scott expeditions: Weather conditions

 Scott and Shackleton's experience in 1903 and 1907 gave them first-hand experience of average conditions in Antarctica.
 Simpson, Scott's meteorologist 1910–1912, charted the weather during their expedition, often taking two readings a day.
-On their return to the Ross Ice Shelf, Scott's group experienced prolonged low temperatures from 27 February until 10 March which have only been matched once in 15 years of current records.
+On their return to the Ross Ice Shelf, Scott's group experienced prolonged low temperatures from 27 February until 10 March which have only been matched once in 15 years of records as of 2001.
 The exceptional severity of the weather meant they failed to make the daily distances they needed to get to the next depot.
 This was a serious position as they were short of fuel and food.
 When Scott, Wilson, and Bowers died (Petty Officer Edgar Evans and Lawrence Oates had died earlier during the return from the South Pole) they were 11 mi short of One-Ton Depot, which was 140 mi from Corner Camp, where they would have been safe.

 On the other hand, Cherry-Garrard had travelled nearly 300 mi in the same area, during the same time period and same temperatures, using a dog team.
 Scott also blamed "a prolonged blizzard".
 But while there is evidence to support the low temperatures, there is only evidence for a "normal" two- to four-day blizzard, and not the ten days that Scott claims.